Visa regulations for Indonesia have changed due to the pandemic several times.

 - You must show a return ticket or fly-out ticket from Indonesia

 At which international airport can I get the Visa on Arrival?

 No. After 60 days (one extension) you would need to leave the country.

 Your initial Visa on Arrival is valid for 30 days.
 Then you can extend the Visa ONCE for another 30 days at an immigration office (better get the assistance from a local agent).

 YOU CANNOT GET ANOTHER VISA AFTER YOU HAVE EXTENDED the visa on arrival ONCE (max.
 60 days in total), while you are in Indonesia.
 You would have to leave the country and come pack.

-If you want to stay longer than 60 days, you have to get a B211A OFFSHORE Visit Visa (60days), you can apply for additional B211A Visa (ONSHORE - while you are in Bali), which is valid for 30 days.
+If you want to stay longer than 60 days, you have to get a B211A OFFSHORE Visit Visa (60days), you can apply for additional B211A Visa (ONSHORE - while you are in Bali), which is valid for 60 days (in a very rare case the immigration could grant you only 30 days).
 For now you can apply for several onshore visas in a row.

 3. Apply for Visa before Arrival